Stevia, good or bad for human consumption?

 - Possible to reduce dental caries and periodontal disease (less sucrose intake)

 - Used in calorie control (the sweet glycosides from stevia are not metabolized by the body) and as a low calorie sweetener

 - In homeopathy stevia is used for hypertension, weight loss, digestion, skin diseases

 A great amount of research has been done on stevia and yet there are still great speculations regarding human safety when using stevia produce.
 One of the reasons might be a study with a report that, a breakdown from stevioside and rebaudioside (two sweet compounds found in stevia leaf), is a mutagen.
 However, WHO later concluded stevioside and rebaudioside A are not genotoxic in vitro or in vivo and there is no evidence of carcinogenic activity.

 Whether or not stevia is safe to use is difficult to say.
-However, one fact is 100% for sure: it has the sweetest compounds and at a very high concentration levels, 200 to 300 times as sweet as sugar, it is already used in foods and beverages, and stevia is a low calorie sweetener.
+However, one fact is 100% for sure: it has the sweetest compounds and at very high concentration levels, 200 to 300 times as sweet as sugar, it is already used in foods and beverages, and stevia is a low-calorie sweetener.